vuongvu1/today-i-learned/README.md

 - It doesn't require a lot of words like blogs
 - I can practice writing English

-I'm happy that you're here ♥️
+Nice to see you here ♥️